BBC Television

 Patricia Lewis.

-The final show in the series on September 25th included Val Doonican, Iris Villiers, Arthur English, Rosalie Ashford, wth The Blonde Toppers and The Brunette Toppers.
-Music was by Nat Temple and his Orchestra.
+The final show in the series on September 25th included Val Doonican, Iris Villiers, Arthur English, Rosalie Ashford, with The Blonde Toppers and The Brunette Toppers.

 Producer and director was Richard Afton.